Accommodations and Travel

 Housing is available in Belfast through Duquesne University at Holiday Inn Express, Belfast - Queen's Quarter, for approximately $50 per person, per night in double occupancy rooms (two single beds/room).
 The cost includes breakfast. (http://www.ihg.com/holidayinnexpress/hotels/us/en/belfast/bfsex/hoteldetail).

-In Dublin, housing is available through Duquesne University at University College Dublin at a cost of $280 per person, per week, in shared apartments that include private bathrooms, a shared kitchen/living area, free Internet access, gym and library membership, cleaning services and bed linen. (http://www.ucd.ie/).
+In Dublin, housing is available through Duquesne University at Trinity College Dublin.
+Student housing is a two-person shared apartment with twin beds and a private bathroom .
+There is a shared kitchen/living area, free Internet access, gym and library membership, cleaning services and bed linens. (http://www.tcd.ie/)..